kondabathinivikramaditya-boop/Loan-Approval-Prediction-Using-SVM/README.md

 ## Project Overview

-This project aims to predict whether a loan application will be approved using a Support Vector Machine (SVM) classification model.
+This project aims to predict whether a loan application will be approved using a Support Vector Machine (SVM).

-The dataset contains information such as applicant income, loan amount, education, marital status, credit history, and property area.
-Data preprocessing has been completed, and the dataset is now ready for model training.
+The project is currently in the data preprocessing stage.
+The dataset has been loaded, explored, cleaned, and prepared for model training.

 ---